My Journey Into Funeral Videography and Photography

 A Service That Became a Lifeline

-Over the past ten years, I’ve now filmed more than 2,500 funerals across the UK, helping families preserve memories and stay connected with loved ones across the world.
+Over the past ten years, I've personally filmed and streamed more than 2,500 funerals across the UK, helping families preserve memories and stay connected with loved ones around the world.
+Every single service has been attended by me — not a subcontracted team, not a stand-in.
+When you book with me, you know exactly who will be there on the day.

 When the pandemic struck, my work took on an even deeper meaning.
-With restrictions on gatherings, live funeral streaming became a vital connection for families unable to attend in person — allowing them to see, hear, and be part of the service, even from thousands of miles away.
+With restrictions on gatherings, funeral live streaming became a vital connection for families unable to attend in person — allowing them to see, hear, and be part of the service, even from thousands of miles away.
+I had been streaming funerals long before the pandemic made it mainstream, which meant families could rely on experience and equipment that was already proven, not hastily assembled.

 A Commitment to Honouring Every Life

-Today, my team and I continue to support families across the UK.
-Every service is approached with the same care, professionalism, and respect that I would want for my own loved ones.
+Today, I continue to support families across the UK with the same care, professionalism, and respect that I would want for my own loved ones.

 The First Funeral I Filmed